Our Frequently Asked Questions (FAQs) are listed below.

 Please review them for any possible inquiries you may have.

-NOTICE: Applications must be submitted no later than Friday, February 17, 2017.
+NOTICE: The next deadline for this scholarship is Friday, February 16, 2018.
 Due to the competitive nature of the award, no exceptions will be made, so it is important to plan accordingly to get your application in by the deadline.

 Click on each tab below to read Frequently Asked Questions (FAQs) and click again to close tab: